Be-Secure/bes-schema/docs/glossary/glossary.md

 A dashboard project for visulaizing the security assessment and risk posture of open source projects and ML models tracked by a BeSLAB deployment.

+## BeS Environments

+An automated script which helps a security professional with setting up security environments for vulnerability assessments and patching.

+## BeS Playbook

+An automated script defining the steps for security related activities such as vulnerability assessments, exploit simulation etc.